 Black Lamb and Grey Falcon (1941), by Rebecca West

 If you're worried about trying to tackle a book that's over a thousand pages long, 'Journey' - the first chapter of Black Lamb and Grey Falcon - is the most sublime introduction to a supremely talented writer.
 West describes the train journey from Salzburg to Zagreb and the various characters (and their national characteristics) of the other passengers in her and her husband's carriage.
 It is utterly engrossing.
 Anyone who visits one or more of the former constituent nations of one-time Yugoslavia (Slovenia, Croatia, Serbia, Montenegro, Bosnia Herzegovina, Kosovo and North Macedonia) would do well to read this to get an extraordinary insight into a fascinating part of the world.
-Probably best read on a Kindle or tablet so save on weight.
+It’s probably best read on a Kindle or tablet to save on weight.

 Arabian Sands (1959), by Wilfred Thesiger

 There have been few more evocative descriptions of a way of life than Thesiger's account of his time living and travelling with the nomadic Bedouin of the Empty Quarter, the vast sand sea that spans the border between latter-day Oman, Yemen and the UAE.
-It is also a very poignant description of the way modernity was impinging on the Bedouin way of life, and a fine record of their beliefs and practices in a fast-changing world.
+It’s also a very poignant description of the way modernity was impinging on the Bedouin way of life and a fine record of their beliefs and practices in a fast-changing world.
 The Empty Quarter itself - the largest dune desert in the world - also plays a starring role, as Thesiger explains how much life there is in a seemingly lifeless place.

 From the Holy Mountain (1997), by William Dalrymple